rwieruch/blog_robinwieruch_content/graphql-apollo-server-tutorial.md

 `;
 {{< /highlight >}}

-Your new GraphQL mutation should work already.
-But every one is able to execute it.
-Now, before implementing the role-based protection for it, you have to introduce the actual roles for the user entities.
-Therefore, add a `role` entry to your user's entity in the *src/models/user.js* file:
+Before you can implement role-based protections for it, you must introduce the actual roles for the user entities.
+Add a `role` entry to your user's entity in the *src/models/user.js* file:

 {{< highlight javascript "hl_lines=14 15 16" >}}
 ...